-The development of e-government in the delivery of public services is based on several advantages of this example by using hacker services in cases of irregularities in the procurement of goods and services through eprocurement.
-In addition, the e-procurement model apparently did not prevent agreements to determine the winner of the project, so this system was only used as an administrative justification that the procurement of goods and services had been carried out transparently.
+In practice, the technology that is used as a basis for e-government turns out to be vulnerable to intervention, for example by using hacker services in cases of irregularities in the procurement of goods and services through e-procurement.
+In addition, the e-procurement model apparently did not prevent agreements to determine the winner of the project, so this system was only used as an administrative justification that the procurement of goods and services is one services had been carried out transparently.
 The auction system for the procurement of goods and services is one sector that is vulnerable to corrupt practices, in addition, to permit issuance services.
 There are several indications that make corruption-prone to occur at each stage in the process of procurement of goods and services.
-Emil Salim identified this in 5 (five) processes, namely: in the planning process that began with project identification and feasibility studies, in the system used, in the tender process, in the use of official authority, and in filling out the
+Emil Salim identified this in 5 (five) processes, namely: in the planning process that began with project identification and feasibility studies, in the system used, in the tender process, in the use of official authority, and in filling out the Project Content List (DIP) and the disbursement of DIPs that are targeted is cut (Amiruddin, 2010).
+Corruption mode occurs at each of these stages.